opinner/Articles/README.md

 Collections of examples of ready-made Cartopy map set ups of various regions.

 * [**IBSCO data in python**](Articles/IBSCO_data_in_Python.ipynb)
-Load high-resolution IBSCO bathymetry data of the Southern Ocean and display it with Python To highlight the high resolution, the map is shaded to also show small topographic changes.
+Load high-resolution IBSCO bathymetry data of the Southern Ocean and display it with Python.
+To highlight the high resolution, the map is shaded to also show small topographic changes.

 * [**Southern Ocean Climate Modes**](Articles/Plotting_Southern_Ocean_Climate_Modes.ipynb)